-There are a few different ways brands can reward affiliates, and each of these different structures will work better with certain industries.
+There are a few different ways brands can reward affiliates, and each of these other structures will work better with specific industries.

 The three affiliate models include:

-- Pay per click (PPC): With the PPC structure, an affiliate will get paid per click they generate, regardless if the click generates a sale.
-This is an uncommon structure since the majority of the risk falls on the brand to generate sales.
+- Pay per click (PPC): With the PPC structure, an affiliate will get paid per click they generate, regardless of the click generating a sale.
+This is a unique structure since most of the risk falls on the brand to generate sales.

-- Pay per lead (PPL): An affiliate will get paid per lead they generate.
+- Pay per lead (PPL): An affiliate will get paid for each lead they generate.
 This can take form in any pre-purchase stage: signing up for a newsletter, free trial, etc. There is an equal divide of risk on the brand and affiliate.

-- Pay per sale (PPS): An affiliate will get paid per sale they generate.
-The risk falls on the affiliate and this is the most common type of affiliate structure.
+- Pay per sale (PPS): An affiliate will get paid for each sale they generate.
+The risk falls on the affiliate, which is the most common type of affiliate structure.

 How to Start an Affiliate Marketing Program

-For brands interested in starting affiliate marketing, here are the steps necessary to start withing with affiliates on social media:
+For brands interested in starting affiliate marketing, here are the steps necessary to begin with affiliates on social media: